Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I believe my credentials and experiences make me a strong candidate for this role.
-I would be delighted to speak with you further about how I can contribute the team.
+I believe my credentials and work experience make me a excellent candidate for this job.
+I would like the chance to chat with you regarding how I could contribute on your staff.

 Sincerely,